-Our certified school nurse, Nancy Van Dine, are here every day to provide a variety of health services to students, staff, and the Rumney community.
+Our certified school nurse, Bonne Dunham, is here every day to provide a variety of health services to students, staff, and the Rumney community.
 Responsibilities of the school nurse include:

 providing nursing assessment, treatment, and first aid